 - Lift the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
 Also has the benefit of improved contour of the area where the fat is taken from e.g. thighs/abdomen.

-Mastopexy is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
-Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having breast lift surgery.
-As with any other surgical procedure there are potential risks of breast uplift surgery that patients should understand before deciding to have surgery.read more
+Breast uplift surgery is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
+Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having breast uplift surgery.
+As with any surgical procedure there are potential risks of breast uplift surgery that patients should understand before deciding to have surgery.read more

 - All surgical scars go through a normal healing process where they can be quite red for approximately 6 weeks.
 Between 6 weeks and three months following surgery the scars usually change to a purple/dark red colour.
 It can take a further 9-12 months before scars reach their final appearance which in most patients is a thin, pale, flat, painless scar.
 Patients with a personal or family history of bad scars following surgery or injury will be at increased risk of poor scarring.